Fundamentals of Statistical Software and Analysis (FoSSA)

 - Perform a range of statistical tests on the software of your choice (Stata, R, or SPSS)

 More detailed learning objectives for each module (and any necessary prerequisites) are listed in this PDF .
-Some modules require that you pass a short multiple-choice quiz before you are allowed to sign up for the online tutorial.

 Each module in this course has the following structure: